 Like session(), the cache() global helper can perform three primary functions: get, put, or return an instance of the backing service.
 This global helper will help store the cache value using a Cache Manager.
-This may not be very useful but certainly a handy feature which may be helpful in the app that you might be creating.
+This may not be very useful but certainly, a handy feature that may be helpful in the app that you might be creating.

-We have already covered how Laravel 5.3 comes with a new folder of Routes, however there are many folders which have gone away namely:
+We have already covered how Laravel 5.3 comes with a new folder of Routes, however, there are many folders that have gone away namely:

 There are also new folders that won’t show up on a new install but might show up after you use Artisan generators: app/Mail for Mailables and app/Notifications for Notifications.